ekohgenius/PWSA-Matching-Algorithm-in-Python/README.md

 36 states in Nigeria, based on their choices.
 What you will be provided
 A dataset containing the following:
-(i) information of corp members C = fc1; c2; : : : ; c1000g,
+(i) information of corp members C = {c1; c2; : : : ; c1000},
-(ii) six list of states that each ci 2 C would like to be assigned to, ranked according to order of preference (that is, first choice, second choice, and so on).
+(ii) six list of states that each ci is an element of C would like to be assigned to, ranked according to order of preference (that is, first choice, second choice, and so on).
 You have also been told that the maximum number of corp members that can be allocated to each state is 30.
 For clarification, each line in the txt file is read  as follows: Corp member 1 prefers Adamawa to Niger, and she prefers Niger to Zamfara, and so on..
 Corp member 2 prefers Benue to Borno, and she prefers Borno to Katsina, and so on..